-What is Cluely AI?
+What is Cluely?

 Cluely is difficult to detect because it hides activities by: